alexkreidler/covid/drafts/fema-unprepared.md

 An entire industry has developed software that has pretty much perfected how to find the cheapest route from one warehouse to another, with minimal overhead.
 With the flexibility of the software and the goal of constantly decreasing costs, many industries have moved to just-in-time supply chains, to [minimize capital tied up in materials, inventory, and storage costs](https://www.ups-scs.com/solutions/white_papers/wp_JIT.pdf).

-In the context of emegencies, however, supply chain management becomes a much a trickier issue.
+In the context of emergencies, however, supply chain management becomes a much a trickier issue.
 Just knowing the source and destination becomes much more difficult.

 Depending on the situation this could involve: